facebookresearch/hydra/website/docs/upgrades/1.3_to_1.4/breaking_changes.md

   included in a stable Hydra release, but was available in Hydra 1.4 development versions from February 2025 through July 2026.
 - Parent traversal in Defaults List config paths is no longer accepted.
+- Backslashes in Defaults List config paths are no longer accepted.
+Use `/`, which is the config group separator on every platform.

 ### Hydra 1.1 compatibility behavior